wvabrinskas/Neuron/README.md

 **Note: It is much faster than the gif is implying**

+- The darker the color the closer to `1` that value is.
+All values are scaled between `0...1`.

 # Experimental
 These features were losely tested but I have come to the conclusion that they work enough to be released.
 Feel free to open an issue if they do not.